Robin131998/Assignment3/README.md

 - [ ]  Create a reporting system for bias metrics and imbalances.
 - [ ]  Ensure real-time integration of the reporting system with data analysis tools.
 - [ ]  Test the clarity and usability of generated reports.

+System Requirements
+--
+### Requirements_1
+Description: The system shall maintain an indexed structure to ensure quick and efficient retrieval of information.

+### Assumptions:
+Indexed structures will improve the speed of search and categorization processes.
+Developers require instantaneous data retrieval for efficiency.

+### Validation Plan:
+Test the system’s search time for retrieving indexed information.
+Verify that the indexed structure integrates well with search and filtering features.

+### Tasks:

+- [ ] Design and implement an indexed storage mechanism.
+- [ ] Integrate the index with search and tagging functionality.
+- [ ] Test the retrieval speed of the indexed data.